philiparvidsson/Sequence-to-Sequence-Learning-of-Financial-Time-Series-in-Algorithmic-Trading/README.md

 ## Post-mortem
 Being limited to roughly two months of work with no real prior knowledge, we felt that there was not enough time to detail a thorough plan for performing the thesis research.
 Had we started the thesis project with the knowledge we have now, we would have approached the problem differently—likely with a q-learning approach ([Gabrielsson, 2015](https://pdfs.semanticscholar.org/b294/6734f555a39eb34a50360b27d9bf799449c8.pdf)); attempting to predict profitable trading operations rather than predicting market behavior.

-Despite this, we feel that we were very successful in developing high-quality software (which is now being used in research) for pursuing further research within the fields of econometrics, machine learning and algorithmic trading.
+Despite this, we feel that we were very successful in developing high-quality software (which is now being used in research) with Python/Keras/TensorFlow for pursuing further research within the fields of econometrics, machine learning and algorithmic trading.

 Lastly, and perhaps most importantly, we learned a tremendous amount during the time of writing the thesis and performing the research, greatly expanding our knowledge in the fields of machine learning and finance.